leo-chartier/moonshot/project_report.md

 A `Node` wrapper will be created to hold more data, including:
 - `origin`: The underlying Renpy node.
 - `parents` and `children`: Two lists of `Edges` that connect to this node.
-- `screens`: A list of screens visible when the game is executing this statement.
+- `screens`: A list of screens visible when the game processes this statement.
 - `callers`: A list of previous `Call`s to know where to return to later on.

 The main reason for the wrapper's existence is that the Renpy nodes do not provide a direct way to their predecessors which will be important as described further in this document.

 A `Graph` and `Edge` classes will also be written for completeness and to make things easier to use.

-The conversion of the data into the wrappers will take place using a Depth First Search (DFS) algorithm.
+The conversion of the data into the wrappers will take place using a Breadth First Search (BFS) algorithm.
 The start of the graph is always the label named "start".
 The search stops when all the nodes have an empty `next` value or when there is a `Return` with an empty call stack.

-The reason we must use DFS is that we cannot know in advance which nodes exist other than the starting one.

 #### Simplification